cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

     $query = $articles->find('all');

-The return value of any ``find()`` method is always a :php:class:`Cake\\ORM\\Query` object.
-The Query class allows you to further refine a query after creating it.
-Query objects are evaluated lazily, and do not execute until you start fetching rows, convert it to an array, or when the ``all()`` method is called::
+The return value of any ``find()`` method is always a :php:class:`Cake\\ORM\\Query\\SelectQuery` object.
+The SelectQuery class allows you to further refine a query after creating it.
+SelectQuery objects are evaluated lazily, and do not execute until you start fetching rows, convert it to an array, or when the ``all()`` method is called::